kentshenlim/ng-currency-checker/README.md

 - Project written to practice Angular
 - Not fully responsive
 - API keys not hidden; all APIs are free
+- If request fails most likely because API request limits have been exceeded.
+If you believe this is not the case feel free to raise an issue.

 ## Tools